 Figure 6 shows that the initial decrease in aggregate capital in the baseline case is substantially weakened when there is a shock to private monetary investment.
-This arises because this lower productivity essentially reduce parents' incentive to make up the learning loss caused by the school closure in period 1.
+This arises because these adverse private education productivity shocks essentially reduce parents' incentive to make up the learning loss caused by the school closure in period 1.
 Overall, the extent to which macroeconomic aggregates fall is larger.
-This is due to both the direct productivity effect through a lower $\varsigma{t=1}^e$ and the indirect effect driven by smaller compensatory parental investments.
-As private investments matter more for younger children, C1 would hurt more.
-Table 8 indeed shows that mobility effects are much more prominent for C1 in the presence of the shock to private education.
+This is due to both the direct productivity effect through the lower values of $\varsigma{t=1}^{e}$ and the indirect effect driven by smaller compensatory parental investments.
+As parents' endogenous responses in terms of parental investments are less effective, Table 8 shows that adverse effects on intergenerational mobility become much weaker in the presence of the shocks to private education investment.